andre-ye/uni/docs/phil/phil-458/readings.md

 - The all-ness of objects and types of objects are graspable by me as the transcendental ego
 - A universal constitutive synthesis -- all syntheses function together in an ordered manner; all actual and possible objectivities are embraced; the trask of transcendental phenomenology is to carry out phenomenological investigations within this unity

+Key Points
+- The transcendental ego is prior to so-called Objective knowledge.
+Moreover, It is not only that "I am" is apodictic, but also the experiencable structure of the ego
+- Psychology is not transcendental phenomenology but parallel to it, because it conceives of consciousness as an object from outside  whereas first phenomenology understands the outside is always constructed from inside
+- Conscious processes are always intentional; a cogito always has a cogitatum.
+There can never be a consciousness in a void which is not directed at intending something.
+- All objects are formed as synthesis (a fundamental movement) and cointended with other intentions; appearances are always compossible; we must in our analysis not only consider what is directly given to us in terms of features and traditional analysis but consider the holistic presence and absence which together form a universal unity of consciousness.

 Questions
-- What is the 'infinite regress' of conscious life? p.
-55
 - Is there an assumption of some concept of free will here which precedes my perception?
+How does, if at all, an unexplained concept of choice operate here?
+Does it hinder the efficacy of the argument?
+- Does phenomenological analysis apply to a non-human ego; i.e. an animal which can ostensibly experience but perhaps which cannot articualte that experience?
+- To what extent is the unintended part of the world?
+What are the limits of the ego?
+Is the ego definitionally what is apodictic?

-### Third Meitation: Constitutional Problems.
+### Third Meditation: Constitutional Problems.
 Truth and actuality

 23 -- A more pregnant concept of constitution, under the titles 'reason' and 'unreason'.